Photography Accessories that make You a Pro

 - Radio Control Modules for Wireless Triggering - The L-858 Speedmaster Pro expands upon ground-breaking innovation by...

 - Increased Light Sensitivity - An additional 3-stops of light sensitivity for incident light, 2-stops, for reflected...

 - HSS Flash Measurements - Finally, photographers now have an accurate way of measuring their lights when they want to...

 - Flash Analyzing Function - Measures ambient and flash simultaneously and automatically indicates the percentage of flash...

 Get yourself some Motion Controllers

 But why end it at stills?
 You could use these stills to create stunning hyper-lapses; which is what these are mostly used for.
-Hyper-lapses are similar to time-lapses except in this case the camera does not remain rooted to one spot.
-Instead it moves about.
-The problem of visual jerk and changing composition is negated by the use of these motion controllers.
+Hyper-lapse are similar to time-lapses except in this case the camera does not remain rooted to one spot.
+Instead, it moves about.
+The problem of a visual jerk and changing composition is negated by the use of these motion controllers.